School Library Journal-October 2010

 The author has used straight forward simply language to tell a complex story.
 Her tone is matter of fact but extremely tender, loving and understanding throughout the entire work.
 There is nothing scary or heart wrenchingly sad about the story; it just explains in a very understandable way what a child might well face.
 Information will quite often take away a lot of fear and the author certainly supplies quite a lot of good and valid facts in a relatively short book.
 Truthfully, I was amazed at just how much information she was able to pack into so few pages.

 The last four pages of the book are sort of a "cancer fact primer" for adults to use in teaching children of this subject.
 Facts are given so that the reader can understand just what cancer is, how it is treated, fact and fiction surrounding this disease, coping with cancer and chemo and a page on what you can do to prevent cancer as you grow up.

 The art work in this book by Kathleen Rietz is extremely well executed.
 Each of the frames, which cover two pages each, are done in mellow and soothing colors.
 Each illustration fits the text perfectly.
 The artist has captured the mood of each picture perfectly on the face of the dog without overly anthropomorphizing her subject...I like this...it adds much to the overall message of the book.
 This is a very skillful writer and skillful artist that have teamed up here!

 This is an ideal work to be used in a classroom.
 Giving children knowledge of this disease before he or she has to actually face it, as many, many will, gives them a bit of a head start in the process of learning to deal with the many issues they will be faced.

 The Chronicle of the Earth-August 2010

-I always love release time at Sylvan Dell Publishing!
+I always love release time at Arbordale Publishing!
 Five new great books came out for fall 2010.
 I passed these around to several local homeschooling families and got some great feedback from all the mothers who previewed them.